denniscwylie/deepsarks/README.md

   - employing PCA-summarization (top 3 PCs) of
-  - gradient-boosted SArKS models (10 boosting stages, each resulting in a separate SArKS model), combined with:
+  - gradient-boosted SArKS models (10 boosting stages, each resulting in a separate SArKS model),
-- counts of all 1024 distinct pentamers
+- supplemented with counts of all 1024 distinct pentamers.

 The feature extraction steps performed in this approach are performed during the execution of `urtecho\_2020\_deepsarks.py` by running (as